 - 1. Department Procedure. - a.
-Each month, the Administrator or his/her designee shall transmit to the chair of each department or his/her designee copies of reappointment applications and other relevant information for Members of the department who are due for reappointment to the Medical Staff and the requests of those Medical Staff Members who have applied for a change in Clinical Privileges or a change in Medical Staff category.
+Each month the Administrator or his/her designee shall transmit to the chair of each department or his/her designee copies of reappointment applications and other relevant information for Members of the department who are due for reappointment to the Medical Staff and the requests of those Medical Staff Members who have applied for a change in Clinical Privileges or a change in Medical Staff category.
 The Medical Staff Office shall primary source verify the Iowa medical license, request a NPDB report, search the OIG Exclusions Database and conduct a criminal background check; this information shall also be transmitted to the chair of each department or his/her designee. - b.
-The chair of each department or his/her designee shall then submit the following information to the Credentials Committee: - i.
+The chair of each department or his/her designee shall then submit the following information to the Executive Committee: - i.
 The department Member(s) recommended for reappointment in the same Medical Staff category with the same Clinical Privileges they then hold. - ii.
 Individual recommendations and reasons therefor, for any changes recommended in Medical Staff category or in Clinical Privileges, for non-promotion of an eligible Medical Staff Member, or for non-reappointment both of those who applied for changes and those who did not. - iii.
-As part of the periodic reappraisal relative to reappointment, the chair of the each department shall report to the Credentials Committee any suspected physical or mental disease or illnesses of a Member which would in any manner restrict the Member's ability to care for patients.
-(S)he shall also recommend an appropriate examination or evaluation necessary for renewed membership on the Medical Staff.
+As part of the periodic reappraisal relative to reappointment, the chair of the each department shall report to the Executive Committee any suspected physical or mental disease or illnesses of a Member which would in any manner restrict the Member's ability to care for patients.
+(S)he shall also recommend an appropriate examination or evaluation necessary for renewed membership on the Medical Staff. - 2.
+Executive Committee Procedure. - a.
+The Executive Committee shall review all information available regarding the competence and activity of the Medical Staff Members due for reappointment and shall make recommendations to the Board of Directors concerning the reappointment, non-reappointment, and/or Medical Staff category of each Medical Staff Member based upon a consideration of the factors set forth in Section 10.4(B).
+The results of quality assessment and improvement activities and the monitoring performed during a term of provisional appointment, if applicable, shall be considered in the appraisal of the Applicant's professional performance, judgment, and technical and/or clinical skills.